zoxpx/pxdocs/content/key-management/aws-kms/_index.md

 ---
-title: Portworx with AWS KMS
+title: AWS KMS
+logo: /logos/aws.png
 keywords: Portworx, aws, kms, containers, storage, encryption
 description: Instructions on using AWS KEM key management with Portworx
 disableprevnext: true
+weight: 2
 series: key-management
+noicon: true
 ---

 Portworx can integrate with AWS KMS to generate and use KMS Datakeys.
 This guide will get a Portworx cluster up which is connected to an AWS KMS endpoint.
 The Data Keys created in KMS can be used to encrypt Portworx Volumes.